 Most people have little direct contact with the criminal justice system.
 If you are being investigated or charged with a crime, you should seek experienced legal counsel to guide you through our judicial system.
-This is the fourth in a five-part series where I offer advice to people about lawyers and the clients they serve.
+This is the final in a five-part series where I, as an Ottawa criminal lawyer, offer advice to people about lawyers and the clients they serve.

 When you come to speak to me about legal matters, anything you tell me is privileged, which means confidential.
 I cannot talk to anyone about what you disclosed without your explicit permission.
 This privilege – which rests with the client, not the lawyer – is a fundamental principle of the Canadian justice system, which allows clients to communicate candidly and in confidence with their legal counsel.